IanWood1/compiler/README.md

 - Arrays with compile-time size
 - User defined functions and types

+## TODO

+List of TODOs can be found in the issues section of the GitHub repo.

 ## Contact/Contributing

 I'm new grad who is passionate building compilers and solving exciting problems.
 If you want to reach out or contribute